openghg/openghg-project-cookiecutter/README.md

 # OpenGHG project cookiecutter

-A small cookiecutter template for notebook-first projects that depend on `openghg` and `openghg_inversions`, while still keeping reusable code in `src/`.
+A small cookiecutter template for projects that depend on `openghg` and `openghg_inversions`.

+The directory layout includes places for notebooks and data; this is meant to make it easier to manage experiments with notebooks.

 It creates a repo with: